hufyhang/node-ecstatic/README.md

 # Changes on this folk:

-+ Added "allows" support to specify which directories should be shown.
++ Added "config" support to specify which directories should be shown or which file needs to be ignored.

 # Examples: